Annual Salary

 For information on model making in architecture go to the Society of Architectural Illustrators.

-You could specialise in making models for a particular sector like architecture, advertising and exhibitions, product design, film, TV or animation.
+As your career develops, you could specialise in making models in a particular field, for example:engineering or architecture; advertising and exhibitions; product design; film, TV or animation

-With experience you could lead a team of model makers or manage a model making business.
+With experience you could lead a team of model makers or manage a model making workshop.

-You could run your own business or become an agent for other model makers.
+You might also start your own business or become an agent for other model makers.

 You'll need: